-Teague just released a new R package for network analysis.
-Netjack is a open source R package for implementing the network-based statistic jackknife and related methods.
+Now released!
+A new R package for network analysis.
+Netjack is a open source R package for implementing the network statistic jackknife and related methods.
 Although this package is primarily geared towards neuroimaging applications, netjack is an easy to use, highly extendable framework suitable for rapid analysis of any relevant large dataset of networks.
 Check it out at: https://cran.r-project.org/web/packages/netjack/index.html

 Teague joined Dr. Jessica Cohen's cognitive neuroscience lab at UNC as a postdoctoral student!
 He will work with Dr. Cohen to develop new methods for connectivity and network methods in neuroimaging.

-Teague is now a doctor!
-He graduated from UNC's Department of Psychology and Neuroscience with a Ph.D. in Psychology (Quantitative Area) and also obtained a M.Sc. from UNC's Department of Statistics and Operations Research.
+Introducing Dr. Teague Henry.
+Teague has now graduated from UNC's Department of Psychology and Neuroscience with a Ph.D. in Psychology (Quantitative Area) and also a M.Sc. from UNC's Department of Statistics and Operations Research.

 Teague won Best Student Presentation at the 2016 International Conference on Advances in Interdisciplinary Statistics and Combinatorics!
 His talk was titled: Text Networks for Political Blogs.